RLovelett/VHS/Carthage/Checkouts/SwiftCheck/README.md

 To define a program property the `forAll` quantifier is used with a type signature like `(A, B, C, ...
 Z) -> Testable where A : Arbitrary, B : Arbitrary ...
 Z : Arbitrary`.
-SwiftCheck implements the `Arbitrary` protocol for most STL types and implements the `Testable` protocol for `Bool` and several other related types.
+SwiftCheck implements the `Arbitrary` protocol for most Swift Standard Library types and implements the `Testable` protocol for `Bool` and several other related types.
 For example, if we wanted to test the property that every Integer is equal to itself, we would express it as such:

 ```swift
 func testAll() {